quelchx/quelchx.com/posts/how-to-make-a-nextjs-markdown-blog.md

 ## Creating a fresh Next Template

-First thing is first, we need to get a Next.js project started.
-We can do this by running `npx create-next-app@latest --ts` or `yarn create-next-app --typescript` you can use whichever package manager you prefer.
+First thing is first -- we need to get a Next.js project started.
+We can do this by running `npx create-next-app@latest --ts` or `yarn create-next-app --typescript`.
+Use whichever package manager you prefer.

-Once everything is installed, the next step is to install TailwindCSS and a few other packages.
-We can do this by `cd my-app && npm install -D tailwindcss postcss autoprefixer` or `cd my-app && yarn add -D tailwindcss postcss autoprefixer`, again whichever package manager you prefer.
+Once everything has installed, the next step is to install TailwindCSS and a few other packages.
+We can do this by `cd my-app && npm install -D tailwindcss postcss autoprefixer` or `cd my-app && yarn add -D tailwindcss postcss autoprefixer`, again use whichever package manager you prefer.

-After this is done we can begin working with a fresh project.
+After this has finished, we can begin working on the application.

 ## Before we begin

 The next step is to configure TailwindCSS to work with our application.

-Create a file and name it `tailwind.config.js` inside the root directory of the application.
+Create a file and name it `tailwind.config.js` inside the root directory (of the application).

-Add the following lines of script to configure our project
+Add the following lines of script to configure our setups.

 ```js
 module.exports = {